-Businesses in receipt of small business rate relief on 11 March 2020 will receive a grant of £10,000.
+Businesses in receipt of small business rate relief on 11 March 2020 can apply for a grant of £10,000.
 There are some exceptions:

 - properties which are occupied for personal use, for example, private stables, beach huts and moorings will not qualify for a cash grant even if they are in receipt of relief

 - properties where the liability is calculated using the small business multiplier but not in receipt of small business rate relief will not qualify for the grant.

 Please see the government guidance for full details of the scheme.

 If your business meets the eligibility criteria complete the form and return it to email@example.com.
 The closing date for applications is 21 August 2020.

 The Government will not accept deliberate manipulation and fraud, any business caught falsifying their records to gain additional grant money will face prosecution and any funding issued will be subject to clawback.

 We will be sending out regular email updates in our business newsletter.
 Join our mailing list to receive the latest business news and read previous editions.Sign up to Business Matters

 We also encourage businesses across Gloucestershire to sign up for news from the Local Enterprise Partnership.Sign up to Gfirst LEP newsletter

 We have produced a number of signage posters for you to download and print to use in your business.